Skip to main content

 Running Only One Operating Point

 Operating Points represent different levels of model complexity.
-To save GPU memory for throughput, you can run the server with only one operating point loaded.
+To save GPU memory for throughput, you can run the server with only one Operating Point loaded.
 To do this, pass the SM_OPERATING_POINT environment variable to the container and set it to either standard or enhanced.

 info

-When running the all language standard operating point GPU inference server you must set the SM_OPERATING_POINT environment variable to standard
+When running the all language standard Operating Point GPU inference server you must set the SM_OPERATING_POINT environment variable to standard

 Monitoring the Server